 Here's the Greek Lemon Chicken Rice Soup Recipe.
-If you try this recipe I hope you’ll come back to leave a star rating and a comment.
+If you try this recipe I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think!Print

 Delicious creamy Greek lemon chicken soup with rice is made with no cream or dairy at all.
 The creaminess comes from tempered eggs added to the broth.